danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0301 (en).md

 She was the last one standing.
 The fate of Equestria rested in her hooves.

-Vainilla, cowardly protected by his magical bubble, withstood the constant attacks she delivered.
+Vanilla, cowardly protected by his magical bubble, withstood the constant attacks she delivered.
 But that wouldn’t last forever.
 This wasn’t the first time she faced a mage convinced that his defenses were impenetrable and that his opponent would surrender from exhaustion.

 Guys like that didn’t know Rainbow Dash.
-All of them ended up learning a hard lesson, and Vainilla was learning it too.
+All of them ended up learning a hard lesson, and Vanilla was learning it too.
 It showed on his face—he was getting tired.

 Driving him through the sky, Dash continued slamming him against rocks, hills, and trees.